ZacharyOldham/CourseProject/README.md

-### src/sentimenet_analysis.py
+### src/sentiment_analysis.py

-This file handles everything related to sentiment classificiation.
-Specifically, it implementes a recursive neural network using PyTorch to accomplish this.
+This file handles everything related to sentiment classification.
+Specifically, it implements a recursive neural network using PyTorch to accomplish this.

 `TextDataset` class: This handles the tokenization of Tweets, and is also responsible for feeding the model input.
 A detailed description can be found in the comments.

-`RNN` (Recursive Neural Network) class: This class extends the default neural network and is responsible for building the architecture of the neural network, and handling the 'forward' phase of training (passing input throught the various layers).
+`RNN` (Recursive Neural Network) class: This class extends the default neural network and is responsible for building the architecture of the neural network, and handling the 'forward' phase of training (passing input through the various layers).
 Again, detailed descriptions can be found in the comments.

 `preprocess` and `preprocess_string`: These functions are responsible for preprocessing training/test data, and raw tweets, respectively.
 Preprocessing is important for maximizing accuracy and ensuring all data is structured the same way.

 `accuracy`: This function takes model output and ground truth labels and compares them to compute accuracy.
 This function is only used when a new model is created.

-`train`: This contains the code that actuall performs the training passes on the neural network.
+`train`: This contains the code that actually performs the training passes on the neural network.
 This function is only used when a new model is created.

 `evaluate`: This compares the models predictions on test data to ground truth labels.
 This function is only used when a new model is created.

 `predict`: This function is responsible for generating sentiment predictions on our tweets.
 It requires as input a pre-trained model, a vocabulary, and a list of Tweets.
 It preprocesses and loads the Tweets into the `TextDataset` class and feeds them through the model in order to obtain sentiment predictions.

 `build_model`: This function is how `src/main.py` interfaces with this file to obtain a model.
 This function first loads the training dataset, as the vocabulary from this dataset is required regardless of whether a new model is to built or an old model is to be loaded.
 If an old model can be loaded, this function simply loads that model and returns it along with the vocabulary.
-If no old model can be loaded, it must buld and train a new one.
+If no old model can be loaded, it must build and train a new one.
 To do this, it then loads the test data and utilizes the above utility functions to perform the training and evaluation.
 This new model is then persisted and returned, along with the training vocabulary.

 ## Installation (Guide for Windows 10 ONLY)

-It is reccommended that you use Anaconda to run this project.
+It is recommended that you use Anaconda to run this project.
 This is primarily due to anacondas robust environment system.
 To install Anaconda, follow the instructions on the [Anaconda website](https://www.anaconda.com/products/individual).
 Once you have anaconda installed, open an Anaconda prompt and navigate to the directory where you have cloned this repository, and then navigate to the `src` directory.

 The next step is to setup an anaconda environment.
 To do this, run `conda create -n myenv python=3.9.7`.
 This will create a conda environment named `myenv` that has Python 3.9.7 installed.
 You can name this environment whatever you want, but for the purpose of this guide we will assume it was named `myenv`.
 Once you have done this, run `conda activate myenv` to enter the new environment.